snowplow-referer-parser/referer-parser/README.md

 # Attlib

-Attlib is a multi-language library for extracting search marketing attribution data from referrer URLs, inspired by the [ua-parser] [ua-parser] project (an equivalent for user agent parsing).
+Attlib is a multi-language library for extracting search marketing attribution data from referrer URLs, inspired by the [ua-parser] [ua-parser] project (an equivalent library for user agent parsing).
 Attlib is available in the following languages, each available in a sub-folder of this repository:

 * [Ruby implementation] [ruby-readme] (`attlib`)
 * Java and Scala implementation (_to come_)